Argh Math! The word still makes me cringe. I hated math at school.

 Nature is fun (for both of us).
 Tick, tick, tick!

 Nature Math Activities

 Measuring with a Ruler

-I brought out a ruler from the drawer and took it on our bush walk one day.
-Such a simple little grab ended up bringing a whole hour of learning and fun together.
-As soon as I put the ruler in her hand (and explained about centimetres and millimetres) she was off measuring everything in sight.
+It was a little odd but one day I took a ruler with us on our walk in the nature reserve.
+Although I did get a few strange looks from passing walkers, we enjoyed a whole hour of learning and fun together.
+As soon as I put the ruler in my daughters hand (and explained about centimeters and millimeters) she was off measuring everything in sight.

 Trees were measured.

 She even tried to measure an ant (although I missed that photo opportunity), bummer!